What Is Central Serous Chorioretinopathy (CSR)?

 Causes Of Central Serous Retinopathy (CSR)

 The cause of central serous retinopathy is unknown.
-It is believed that patients who develop CSR have been exposed to treatments or experience certain medical conditions might trigger CSR.
+It is believed that patients who develop central serous retinopathy Treatment have been exposed to treatments or experience certain medical conditions that might trigger central serous retinopathy Treatment.
 Possible triggers may include:

 - High stress/lifestyle